t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 #### Format the Namenode/Datanode

   Once the environment is setup, the **/opt/tdh/hadoop/bin/hadoop** binary should be in the path.
-The following will format the name and datanodes as specified in the **hdfs-site.xml**.
+The following will format the namenode as specified in **hdfs-site.xml**.
 ```
 # mkdir -p /opt/hadoop/hdfs/namenode
 # mkdir -p /opt/hadoop/hdfs/datanode
-# sudo -u hadoop hadoop namenode -format
+# sudo -u $USER hadoop namenode -format
 ```

 #### Start HDFS and Yarn